-Over the coming weeks, we will be diverting our resources to tackle social issues being experienced as a result of the coronavirus pandemic.
 We kindly request your patience at this challenging time.
 We will respond to your request, but this is likely to take longer than usual and to exceed the 20-working day deadline in the Freedom of Information Act 2000 and Environmental Information Regulations 2004.
 This accords with the Information Commissioner’s Office’s guidance, published in response to the crisis that individuals should expect to “experience understandable delays, when making information requests during the pandemic.”
 Guidance in response to COVID-19

 All payment runs will continue to ensure that all our customers continue to be paid.

-If people are having issues with bill payment, they are asked to call 023 8068 8000 for council tax or 023 8068 8076 for business rates.
-For all other debts email firstname.lastname@example.org
+If people are having issues with bill payment, they are asked to call 023 8068 8000 for Council Tax or 023 8068 8076 for business rates.
+For all other debts email email@example.com

 If people have booked an event or appointment, which we have cancelled, they will be offered an alternative, credit note or refund.